thetonyni/bechdeltest/README.md

 # bechdeltest
- A quick, little visualization I made using the Bechdel Dataset from FiveThirtyEight.
+ A quick visualization I made using the Bechdel Dataset from FiveThirtyEight as a one-day project.

 https://thetonyni.shinyapps.io/Lab06-shiny-bechdeltestmovies/